Who are you searching for?

 A Place for Mom doesn’t partner with standalone nursing homes, but we partner with 70 different assisted living and memory care facilities within 10 miles of downtown.
 In this guide, we’ll share information about our partner senior living facilities, useful information on average facility costs, payment methods, and important regulations; and highlights about Scottsdale, from transport options for seniors to accessible things to enjoy around town.

-Recent reviews of Nursing Homes in Scottsdale, AZ
+Types of care available in Scottsdale, AZ

 My husband has been in residence for one year and I have been there almost every night to sit with him and put him to bed.
 For the last 11 weeks I have not been able to be with him and at first I thought know one could take my place.
 I do Skype him twice a day and he is very happy.
 I watch the back images and I see the wonderful staff showing love to the men and women in their care.
 They have done things they have never done before, like cutting hair, and I must say doing a very good job.
 The live music is still a big part and is happening due to technology.
 This is a loving place and also a happy place.
 They do not sit around all day but are active and having fun.
 They are safe due to the caring staff.
 We are kept up every night with the activities and are kept informed of their health situation.
 Thank you to all the loving staff.